COTRT/KoboldKing/README.md

 # KoboldKing
 The Game:  Rise of the Kobold King.
 Tremble before its majesty.

+## ** PLEASE, PLEASE, _PLEASE_ ** Clone this code into:
+C:\CodersOfTheRoundTable\RiseOfTheKoboldKing

 For the humble outsider looking in:  This is the product of a bunch of nerds in a nerd class (known as the Coders of the Round Table) producing fairly unskilled but awesome code.

-# ** PLEASE, PLEASE, _PLEASE_ ** Clone this code into:
-C:\CodersOfTheRoundTable\RiseOfTheKoboldKing

 For the Insider looking in:  _GET BACK TO WORK_